andymeneely/project-timber-wolf/FAQ.md

 ## Can a Street Urchin get a 👊 from Script Kiddie's Exploit?

 No. Any player with "Cannot 👊" may not be given that skill.

+## Can you use the Help Out rule during the Escape Phase?

+Sadly, no.

+## For the Tunneler's BREACH action, can other characters use the exit?

+Yes!
+It's just a regular exit.

+## Can I pick up loot during the Escape phase?

+Yes!
+And you may drop loot if you want to transfer to someone else.
+Note that you CANNOT roll your die, then determine if you have enough ideas + die roll to loot.
+You must use your ideas, THEN roll your die for Escape Moves.